schibsted/jslt/tutorial.md

 Note that if the expression evaluates to `null`, `{}`, or `[]` then the entire key is omitted from the constructed object.
 This is to avoid producing objects with lots of no-value keys.
+If you don't like this you can change it [using the API](docs/api.md#object-key-filter).

 ## Functions